Calendar

 Knit with Britt: A beginning knitting class

-Join Britt Ardakani, lifelong knitter with a relaxed teaching style will guide you through making a triangular scarf or a hat.
+Join Britt Ardakani, lifelong knitter with a relaxed teaching style, who will guide you through making a triangular scarf or a hat.

 This class is for absolute beginners and people who haven't knitted for years and want a refresher.
 You will meet two times, Thursday, March 19 and Thursday, March 26.
 You will learn the following essential knitting skills: